 1. Social media

 Ho, ho, ho!
 Social media is all about people and being social.
 So why not spread the Christmas spirit on your Facebook page, Pinterest profile or Instagram account?
-You can do that, for example, by posting festive photos and videos or start your very own virtual advent calendar.
+You can do that, for example, by posting festive photos and videos or starting your very own virtual advent calendar.